Supreme Court Gives Verdict in APC vs PDP in Ondo Governorship Election Tussle

 Governor Aiyedatiwa suspends civil servants

-The findings revealed that the officials remain suspended, pending the outcome of the investigation.
+The findings showed that the officials remain suspended, pending the outcome of the investigation.
 Governor Aiyedatiwa ordered a full-scale investigation into the alleged scam and set up a committee to further investigate the case.

 Source: Legit.ng